ctrlaltdev/illegal-auth-attempts/README.md

 ### Contributing

 You can run this script on your public facing devices to collect the IPs and users too, and if you want to contribute, please refer to Import section.
-Once you're done, run `./order.sh` and `./archive.sh` and create a pull request.
+Once you're done, run `,/import.sh` if needed, and `./IAA.sh` - commit and then create a pull request.

-Not that you will need git lfs for src/ and archives/
+Note that you will need git lfs for src/ and import/.